LeoUtas/Mitochondria_segmentation_research_detectron2/README.md

     # ****** --------- ****** #
     ```

-    -   Note: a quick and easy way to test model training is to run the file detectron2_1.py using CPU, for this purpose it requires to make use of the line 74 in detectron2_1.py.
-However, training a computer vision on CPU is not efficient.
-It is highly recommended to forlow instructions in <a href="https://detectron2.readthedocs.io/en/latest/tutorials/install.html"> detectron2 installation </a> and <a href="https://pytorch.org/"> pytorch installation </a> for setting up the model training using GPU.
+    -   Note: a quick and easy way to test model training is to run the file detectron2_1.py using CPU.
+It requires to make use of the line 74 in detectron2_1.py.

     ```python
     # cfg.MODEL.DEVICE = "cpu"
     ```

+    -   However, training a computer vision on CPU is not efficient.
+It is highly recommended to forlow instructions in <a href="https://detectron2.readthedocs.io/en/latest/tutorials/install.html"> detectron2 installation </a> and <a href="https://pytorch.org/"> pytorch installation </a>.
+This will ensure proper setup for GPU-based model training, which significantly accelerates the process.

     -   When you're done, you can simply type "exit" to escape the development environment